andrewferrier/fzf-z/README.md

 customized, but you can change by simply forking the plugin and editing the file if you want.

-One more option - if you set the `FZFZ_EXCLUDE_PATTERN` environment variable to a regex (matched with `egrep`) it will exclude any directory which matches it from appearing in the subdirectory results (it isn't applied to the `z` results, since it's assumed any directory you've navigated to before is one you might be interested in).
+If you set the `FZFZ_EXCLUDE_PATTERN` environment variable to a regex (matched with `egrep`) it will exclude any directory which matches it from appearing in the subdirectory results (it isn't applied to the `z` results, since it's assumed any directory you've navigated to before is one you might be interested in).
 By default this variable is set to filter out anything in a `.git` directory.

 You can also set `FZFZ_EXTRA_OPTS` to add any additional options you like to the `fzf` command - for example, `-e` will turn exact matching on by default.

+By default, fzf-z will filter out duplicates between its different mechanisms of finding file paths; however, this does slow it down.
+If you don't care about that and want to speed it up, set `FZFZ_UNIQUIFIER="cat"`.

 ## Installation